cmattatall/cmake_modules/README.md

 - The output of the cmake configure and cmake build stages are not being printed to stdout as part of the test suites...

-- We need to add unit tests for many of the module tests that involve a build stage (not just a configure stage) - this means an implicit DAG for the test runner hierarchy
+- Complete unit tests on module usage